Science of Ketamine

-Your doctor has just recommended ketamine assisted therapy and you want to know more about it.
-Ketamine has been used as a surgical anesthetic since 1970, mainly used for surgical procedures in both humans and animals.
-It may not seem like the first choice for treating depression, but recent research has shown that it can also be extremely effective in the treating of mood disorders, anxiety, and PTSD.
+Your doctor has just recommended ketamine-assisted psychotherapy and you want to know more about it.
+Ketamine has been used as a surgical anesthetic since its approval by the FDA in1970, mainly used for surgical procedures in both humans and animals.
+It may not seem like the first choice for treating depression, but recent research has shown that it can also be effective in the treatment of major depression, anxiety, and PTSD.

 You might be wondering, how exactly does ketamine work?
 What’s the difference between the type and amount of ketamine used for depression compared to what had been traditionally used for surgery?

 In fact, there is no difference between the ketamine used in surgery and the ketamine used to treat depression.
 The only difference is in the dosage and how it is given.
-Ketamine-assisted therapy for mental illness requires a much lower dosage (about 1/10 of what is used for surgery) and it is administered either as a slow intravenous infusion, intranasally, or as an oral medication.
-It is thought that the ketamine works by helping the depressed patient relax and forming new neuronal connections in their brain that leads to an improvement in their mood.
+Ketamine-assisted psychotherapy for mental illness requires a much lower dosage, and it is administered either as a slow intravenous infusion, intramuscularly, intranasally or as an oral medication.
+It is thought that ketamine works by helping the depressed patient relax and forming new neuronal connections in their brain that lead to an improvement in their mood.

 Ketamine taken in these small sub-dissociative doses does produce a calming sense of well-being and aids the patient in seeing their world more clearly.
-Studies have demonstrated these small doses of ketamine are especially helpful to people with treatment-resistant depression, those who have tried other psychiatric medication without much success.
-Ketamine can also help people who are acutely suicidal or suffering from anxiety or PTSD.
+Studies have demonstrated these small doses of ketamine are especially helpful to people with treatment-resistant depression, those who have tried other psychiatric medications without much success.
+Ketamine can also help people who are suffering from general anxiety disorder, social anxiety disorder, or PTSD.

-Oral ketamine differs from traditional treatments for depression by working much faster.
+Ketamine-assisted psychotherapy differs from traditional treatments for depression because it tends to work faster.
 Traditional methods for treating depression like psychotherapy and psychiatric medications can take weeks or months before a difference is felt.
-For people with acute suicidality or deep depression, studies have shown that the effect of ketamine can be seen within hours or days.
-Ketamine also has the advantage of working for patients who haven’t responded to other depression treatments.
+For people with deep depression, studies have shown that the effect of ketamine can be seen within hours or days in many cases.

-There are two types of ketamine employed for the treatment of major depression: racemic ketamine and esketamine.
-These two drugs are molecules that are mirror images of each other.
-Esketamine is the S form of ketamine and comes as a nasal spray.
+There are currently two types of ketamine employed for the treatment of major depression: racemic ketamine and esketamine.
+Arketamine and esketamine are molecules that are mirror images of each other.
+Esketamine is the S form of ketamine and its nasal spray form was approved by FDA for treatment-resistant depression in 2019.
 Racemic ketamine is a combination of both the S and R molecules.
 Although the S and R molecules are mirror images, they interact differently with the receptors in your brain.

 Ketamine is still being studied to thoroughly understand its many benefits, but in layman’s terms, it works by helping your brain create new and better connections.
 Some patients with long-term depression either lose or can’t form important neuronal connections.
 This lack of connections can make it challenging for nerve cells to talk to each other.

 With ketamine, the neurons in your brain are induced to make new receptors to replace the older ones that aren’t working well anymore.
-In this way, Ketamine will help your brain regrow those pruned connections, and as a result, allow you to improve your mood.
-With the formation of the new receptors, the traditional forms of treatment may also become more effective.
+In this way, Ketamine will help your brain make new connections(neuroplasticity), and as a result, allow you to improve your mood.
+This can also accelerate the treatment of traditional antidepressants such as SSRIs.

-The mechanics of ketamine are somewhat complicated, but in the simplest terms: ketamine binds to receptors called NMDA receptors.
+The mechanics of ketamine are somewhat complicated, but in the simplest terms: ketamine blocks one of the glutamate receptors called the NMDA receptor.
 It’s called an NMDA antagonist which means that it stops NMDA receptors from binding with the excitatory neurotransmitter, glutamate.
 When your brain notices that those receptors aren’t binding with glutamate, it sends a signal to increase glutamate production.

-Ketamine also affects your mTOR pathway.
-Scientists believe it is the mTOR pathway effects that allow your brain to make new and better connections.
+Ketamine is also thought to affect your mTOR pathway.
+Some scientists believe it is the mTOR pathway effects that allow your brain to make new and better connections.
 When your brain is capable of regrowing pathways more effectively, you may also see increased neuroplasticity, or the ability for your brain to change and adapt better to your circumstances.
 In terms of mood disorders, increased neuroplasticity may mean breaking out of patterns and unhealthy thoughts in favor of more productive connections.

 ISHA employs trained medical professionals who will walk you through the entire process and monitor you through our certified telehealth network.
-Our doctors will talk you through the process of taking the ketamine and help you from the comfort of your home.
-While everyone’s reaction may vary slightly, you should start to feel an improvement in the days following your first treatment.
+Our doctors connected with you online will talk you through the process of taking the ketamine and help you in the comfort of your home.
+While everyone’s reaction may vary, many start to feel an improvement in the days following your first treatment.

-Contact us for more information on breaking out of your depression and seeing the world through different eyes.
+Contact us at email@example.com for more information on breaking out of your depression and seeing the world through different eyes.

 Bahji A, Vazquez GH, Zarate CA Jr. Comparative efficacy of racemic ketamine and esketamine for depression: A systematic review and meta-analysis.
 J Affect Disord.
 2021 Jan 1;278:542-555. doi: 10.1016/j.jad.2020.09.071.
 Epub 2020 Sep 23.
 Erratum in: J Affect Disord.
 2020 Nov 20;: PMID: 33022440; PMCID: PMC7704936.